The Dispute Resolution Review: Sweden

 Only the entity holding the documents in question may be ordered to produce the documents.
 In general, the entity that owns the documents or has the right of disposition to them is considered as the holder of the documents.

 The aforementioned rules in the Code came into force before documents were stored digitally.
-On 2 September 2019, the Supreme Court gave leave to appeal in a case concerning the question whether someone can be ordered to produce digitally stored information in digital form (and not just in printed form).
+On 2 September 2019, the Supreme Court gave leave to appeal in a case concerning the question of whether someone can be ordered to produce digitally stored information in digital form (and not just in printed form).
 The Supreme Court has not yet rendered its judgment.

 Alternatives to litigation